Homeschool fun activities are AMAZING ways to add energy and excitement to your homeschooling adventures.

-This year, our homeschool includes a preschooler, two elementary level students, one middle schooler, and one high schooler (gulp!).
+When I originally shared this post, our homeschool included a preschooler, two elementary level students, one middle schooler, and one high schooler.
 I found and organized these homeschool fun activities for all ages to make sure my boys stay excited about learning (and so I can maintain my sanity!).

 You know your kids best.
 Some of these homeschool fun activities might be more appropriate for younger or older students.
 Use your best judgment, get creative, and enjoy creating special memories with your kids.

 When we started homeschooling, I was a complete Type A control freak.
 I was under the assumption that we "had" to homeschool from 8:30 a.m. to 3:30 p.m. and maintain a tight schedule.
 Our homeschool life was planned down to the minute!

 After a few horrendously draining days and my older boys whispering about returning to public school, I knew I had to make a change for our family.
 A change in my thinking and doing.
 Because all of us were ready to abandon the homeschool ship!

 In a moment of desperation, I let my boys go outside to play so I could have a new homeschool mommy breather (a.k.a. lay my weary head down on the dining room table and indulge myself in a really good sob fest).
 Through tears and a few hiccups, I found myself mesmerized by the scene outside our back window.